baoluu879/Challenger/readme.md

 SNTMedia Challenger.

-Using Laravel Framework to build this project.
+<p>Using Laravel Framework to build this project.
-In this project, I use sqlite for database.
+In this project, I use sqlite for database. </p>
-First,
+<p>First,</p>
-  php artisan migrate   -- to migrate the tables into sqlite.
+  <p>php artisan migrate   -- to migrate the tables into sqlite.
 There are 4 tables in this project that i created.
 "Address", "Lisintg", "Photo", and "MLS"
   If, to check that you have sqlite installed, type "sqlite3".
-  If your laptop dont have sqlite installed. type "homebrew install sqli" to install. </n>
+  If your laptop dont have sqlite installed. type "homebrew install sqli" to install. </p>
-Second,
+<p>Second,</p>
-  To import the data into database (sqlite).
+  <p>To import the data into database (sqlite).
 I already have 4 import files for each individual tables.
-I use the feature which already have in laravel package Database Seeder.
+I use the feature which already have in laravel package Database Seeder. </p>
   Type  "composer dump-autoload"
   then, "php artisan db:seed"
   After this you will have all the database environment setting up for you.